uit-no/hpc-doc/applications/chemistry/ADF/Band.rst

     $ module avail ADF

-to see which versions of ADF which are available.
+to see which versions of Band which are available.
 Use

 .. code-block:: bash

  $ module load ADF/<version> # i.e 2016.106

-to get access to any given version of ADF.
+to get access to any given version of Band.

-The first time you run an ADF job?
+The first time you run an Band job?
 ----------------------------------

 Get the information you need here: